filip26/hydrogen-yaml/README.md

 An implementation inspired by [StrictYAML](https://github.com/crdoconnor/strictyaml).

 Hydrogen YAML is the simplest human-readable data-serialization language.
-Most of YAML features are not intentionally supported.
+Some YAML features are not intentionally supported.

 ## Unsupported Features
 - Implicit typing